TF2Stadium/Assets/README.md

 This repository contains assets developed and released by other, unrelated organizations; along with assets developed by TF2Stadium team members and former team members.
-Because of the variety of works hosted in this repository, they are available under many licenses.
+Because of the variety of works hosted in this repository, they are available under many licenses or permissions.
 The two licenses used by TF2Stadium-created assets are the GNU General Public License v3.0 (GPL-3.0, available in gpl-3.0.txt) and the Creative Commons Attribution Share Alike 4.0 license (CC-BY-SA-4.0, available in cc-by-sa-4.0.txt).

 Because not all of the file formats in this repository allow for authorship and licensing metadata to be embedded, or for formats that